Boyan-MILANOV/ropium/README.md

 ROPGenerator is written in python.
 The tool has python2-only dependencies so it runs under python2 so far.

-**Please note** that the current ROPGenerator version is still a beta under active development, therefore it might not work perfectly on some systems.
+**Note**: ROPGenerator is still a beta and the current version of the master branch is 0.5.
+I am working on the 1.0 version (faster & better) in the 'v1' branch.
+Version 1.0 should be released and merged into the master branch wihtin few weeks :)

 Why using ROPGenerator ?
 ----------------------------